 Automatic GPS Location.
-Automatic Contact Time Calculation and Contact Time Loading!
+Automatic Contact Time Calculation.
+Automatic Timing With Announcements

 NEW FEATURE!
 Solar Eclipse Timer now reminds you to take OFF your solar glasses at 2nd Contact and then reminds you to put ON you solar glasses right before 3rd Contact.

-Solar Eclipse Timer: The Most User Friendly Eclipse Timing App Available!
+Solar Eclipse Timer: The Most User-Friendly Eclipse Timing App Available!
 Get To The Path and It's 2 Tap Setup!
-This is the only "talking" solar eclipse timer avaible.
-It is essential for first time eclipse observers, but also sophisticated enough for expert eclipse chasers.
+This is the only "talking" solar eclipse timer available.
+It is essential for first-time eclipse observers, but also sophisticated enough for expert eclipse chasers.
 Auto geolocation; Auto Contact Time Calculation; Auto Duration Calculation; Max Eclipse Mark; Spoken Phenomena Reminders; Spoken Countdowns; Partial Phase Image Sequence Calculator: Built-in Totality Video.

 Eclipse USA Quiz Game: The only mobile eclipse education game released for 2017.
 Two quizzes are free; Solar Fun Quiz 1 has 50 basic eclipse questions and Eclipse USA Quiz has 25 questions about the path across the USA.
 In-app upgrades include a more difficult eclipse quiz, Eclipse Pro Quiz 2 and also combination quizzes including separate quizzes dedicated to the 12 states in the path.

 Totality Observer: For children and for fun, an arcade game to start their interest in eclipses.
 The theme; your child is an eclipse tour guide, he or she must move the clouds to get the guest's eyeballs to totality!

 Simply The BEST Eclipse Timing App Available - Easy For the Novice - Perfect For The Pro